 Two years later, they closed the restaurant in Endicott and moved Hallo Berlin to 10th Avenue between 44th & 45th Street.

-In 2005 Rolf was the first Food Vender to win the Vendy Award, for the #1 Food Stand in New York City.
-Immediately afterward, Rolf was interviewed by NBC's Sunday Morning Today Show, television channels from Germany, Japan, China and all of New York's Local newspapers started writing articles about him and Hallo Berlin.
+In 2005 Rolf was the first Food Vender to win the Vendy Award, for the #1 Food Stand in New York City Immediately afterward, Rolf was interviewed by NBC's Sunday Morning Today Show, television channels from Germany, Japan, China and all of New York's local newspapers who started writing articles about him and Hallo Berlin.

 Rolf passed away in 2009.

-The name and legacy of Hallo Berlin continues with Bernadette, Peter, Alex today.
+The name and legacy of Hallo Berlin continues with Bernadette, Peter and Alex today.
 We are looking forward to Peter continuing the food cart very soon.